REC Prompt-to-Video Playground

 AI Video

-ComfyDirector is an open-source playground on top of ComfyUI.
-Give it a prompt, pick a workflow, and try ideas without learning node graphs, wiring models by hand, or living inside a giant workflow mess.
+ComfyDirector is an experimental open-source playground on top of ComfyUI.
+Give it a prompt, pick a workflow template, keep continuity references close, and try ideas without learning node graphs, wiring models by hand, or treating every output like a finished production.

 Cinematic 2.35:1 16:9 Widescreen 9:16 Vertical 4:5 Social